AnikaLegal/clerk/README.md

 ./manage.py createsuperuser
 ```

-Then you can exit the container shell and bring up the webserver:
+Finallly you can exit the container shell and bring up the webserver:

 ```bash
 make web